UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/intro.md

 # Introduction

 In this module you will further develop the language of elementary vector calculus, developing a mathematical understanding of waves theory and phenomena to understand and address the classical equations of electromagnetism and fluid dynamics.
 We will follow various topics in turn through the module and consider briefly non-examinable extensions of some ideas (denoted with a * at the start of the subsection) - although these may be covered through coursework.

-You will cover:
 1. Waves
 	1. An introduction to oscillations and waves
 	2. Derivation of the wave equation